 When we began, we knew we needed an interface that would allow any business user to express often complex analytical intent.
 We iterated over multiple interface choices but ultimately converged on a search-like interface because almost everyone who uses computers is familiar with search as a paradigm for asking questions and getting information.
 We also found it far easier to express complex analytical intent using search than some point/click/drag interface.
 For example, imagine trying to express a query in a typical query builder UI for “growth of sales for iPhone vs. iPad”.

 The challenge is that this is not a typical search.
 Unlike Google, we are not literally searching for the words the user typed.
 Rather, we are searching the billions of tokens in the data to contextualize the user's input and convert it into a well-formed SQL query.
 Also, while Google can happily provide 10 blue links and let users pick the right answer, a business application like this always needed to give one precise answer that the user could trust.
 To complicate things further, most enterprises have a language of their own with their specific KPIs, business entities, product names, and other jargon, and we did not want to build a product that would take months of consulting work to make it usable.
-We thought about leveraging something like Apache Lucene, couple it with some query templates, and perhaps an NLP library, but the result would have been too limiting to be of any use to any enterprise.
+We thought about leveraging something like Apache Lucene, couple it with some query templates, and perhaps an natural language processing library, but the result would have been too limiting to be of any use to any enterprise.

 We came up with the following approach: